fChristenson/sockets/readme.md

 ## Notes

-Websockets is a communication protocol for sending realtime events between a client and a server.
+websockets is a communication protocol for sending realtime events between a client and a server.

 They are very useful when we want to show realtime updates in a users browser such as when uploading something or using a live chat app.